oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

         k8sSecret:
 ```

-Create two secrets which will applied to those values.
+Create two *Secrets* which will applied to those values.

 1. In Cloud Shell, assign the `ADB_PWD` variable a password (for Workshop purposes only).

     You can choose any password so long as it complies with the [Password Complexity](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-users-create.html#GUID-72DFAF2A-C4C3-4FAC-A75B-846CC6EDBA3F) rules.

     ```bash
     <copy>